 As higher ed professionals, we need to have an integrated marketing approach that utilizes all the resources at our disposal and keeps messaging consistent, yet adapted to the channel.
 We can use tools to reach students whenever they’re free and allow them to respond when they can.
 Students want services designed with them in mind (and by them) and accessible beyond traditional structures and hours.

 Implementing any or all of these new trends will make a positive impact at your campus.
-Here are four options you can try out.
+Here are five options you can try out.

 1. Digital Signage